lisaminh/lisaminh.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in Applied Mathematics, University of California, Berkeley, 2021
+* In Progress Ph.D in Applied and Interdisciplinary Mathematics and Scientific Computing, University of Michigan, Ann Arbor, 2027 (expected)

 Work experience
 ======